watterott/SilentStepStick/docu/FAQ.md

 *SilentStepSticks with 5V logic voltage:*
 There is no special power up sequence needed.

-Only after the logic voltage VIO is present and stable, the driver inputs (STEP, DIR, EN, CFG1...) can be driven with a high level.
+Only after the logic voltage VIO is present and stable, the driver inputs (STEP, DIR, EN, CFG...) can be driven with a high level.

 A step pulse (moving) should only be done after the motor voltage VM is present and stable.